roadiz/AbstractApiTheme/README.md

 ```

 - Create a new theme with your API logic by extending `AbstractApiThemeApp`
+- **or** use `AbstractApiThemeTrait` in your custom theme app if you already inherits from
+an other middleware theme,
 - and add the API authentication scheme to Roadiz’ firewall-map…

 ```php